anssoumane14/nba_analytics/note.md

 => General
-1) remove the emoji and remplacing by icons
+1) remove the emoji and remplacing by icons => no icon for the delivery
-2) translating in french ?
+2) translating in french
 3) documentatiing in french
 - business part
 - + coding part